JiayiNi1105/jini0629_9103_tut1_final/README.md

 ```
 ## Explanation

-millis() calculates the "age" of each trunk circle since its appearance started.
+-millis() calculates the "age" of each trunk circle since its appearance started.
-sin(t * PI) produces a smooth curve for bouncing from 0 → 1 → 0.
+-sin(t * PI) produces a smooth curve for bouncing from 0 → 1 → 0.
-The grow factor combines linear progression with bounce for a more organic scaling effect.
+-The grow factor combines linear progression with bounce for a more organic scaling effect.

 ## Difference from Teammates